fin3ss3g0d/evilgophish/README.md

 ## A Note About The Blacklist and Tracking

-As mentioned above, there is an IP address blacklist included in this project that may cause some clients to get blocked and disrupt the tracking process.
-For right now, it is up to you to perform test campaigns and verify if any blocking will disrupt your campaign tracking.
-A blocked client will receive a `403 Forbidden` error. `/var/log/apache2/access_evilginx2.log` can be viewed for remote IP addresses accessing the phishing server.
+The `Apache` blacklist is now optional.
+If you decide to use it, it may cause some clients to get blocked and disrupt the tracking process.
+The reason being is organizations may request links through a proxy falling in blocked ranges.
+It is up to you to perform test campaigns and verify if any blocking will disrupt your campaign tracking.
+A blocked client will receive a `403 Forbidden` error. `/var/log/apache2/access_evilginx2.log*` can be viewed for remote IP addresses accessing the phishing server.
 You can remove entries in the `/etc/apache2/blacklist.conf` file that are causing a tracking issue and restart Apache.
 Or you can remove the `Location` block in the `/etc/apache2/sites-enabled/000-default.conf` file and restart Apache to remove IP blacklisting altogether.
+Users have also reported issues with setting `evilginx2`'s built-in `blacklist` feature to `unauth`.

 ## Changes To evilginx2